sdziallas/comp55/docs/labs/2-JavaIntro.md

 Also remember that with object-oriented programming, we want most of our variables to follow the object-oriented principle of **encapsulation**.
-We want those variables hidden from other classes so that if we want to change them in the future we can.
+We want those variables hidden from other classes so that if we want to change the variables in the future we could.
-Keeping the variables hidden also allows us to protect their values as well, since any attempts to change the data would have to be run through some logic.

 To help us write the **getters** and **setters** (AKA *accessors/mutators*), we'll also use Eclipse.